dakusan/DSQL/Readme.txt

 	virtual Error($Msg)
 		Throws a DSQLException (if not $PrintAndDieOnError)
 	virtual SQLError(
-		$Error,                  The error message
+		$Error:                  The error message
-		$QueryFormat,            The passed query format
+		$QueryFormat:            The passed query format
-		$QueryParameters,        The passed parameters.
+		$QueryParameters:        The passed parameters.
 This is not flattened on the “Query data count does not match” error
-		$CompiledQuery,          The compiled query with question marks replaced
+		$CompiledQuery:          The compiled query with question marks replaced
-		$StartTime               The unix timestamp of when the query started )
+		$StartTime:              The unix timestamp of when the query started )
 		Throws a DSQLSqlException (if not $PrintAndDieOnError)